moonstoneid/aero-cast/README.md

 ![Overview](overview-light.png#gh-light-mode-only "Overview")
 ![Overview](overview-dark.png#gh-dark-mode-only "Overview")

-Web 3 feed consists of the following components:
+Aero Cast consists of the following components:

 - **Publishers** create content.
 This could be any website such as a blog or news site.
 - **Aggregators** are services that collect and curate published content on behalf of a subscriber.